First published 8th April 2015, last updated 24th April 2019.

 The building (or entity) is divided into spaces which accommodate the required activities.

-For the concept design, the entity can be described as being formed from elements – which can be thought of as the basic building blocks of a structure – and services such as heating, hot and cold water, drainage, power and lighting, etc. – all classed as services in Uniclass 2015 – are selected from the Activities table.
+For the concept design, the entity can be described as being formed from elements – which can be thought of as the basic building blocks of a structure – and functions such as heating, hot and cold water, drainage, power and lighting, etc.

 As an example, consider a new wastewater treatment facility.